 Was corrective action taken significantly different than the action previously reported?
-Yes $\underline{\hspace{1cm}}$ No $\underline{\hspace{1cm}}$ X
+Yes No X

-Finding Title: Procurement, Suspension, and Debarment

-Program: Medicaid Cluster (CFDA No. 93.778)
+Finding Number: 2017-001 Finding Title: Procurement, Suspension, and Debarment Program: Medical Assistance Program (CFDA No. 93.778)

-Summary of Condition: Of the four procurement transactions tested for compliance with federal regulations, three instances were noted where the history of the procurement was not documented, and for one of the procurements, there was no documentation of full and open competition.
-Additionally, there was no verification performed by the County to determine whether vendors were debarred, suspended, or whether other exclusions existed for two of the three covered transactions that were selected for testing.
+Summary of Condition: Of the four procurement transactions tested for compliance with federal regulations, four instances were noted where the history of the procurement was not documented, and for two of the procurements, there was no documentation of full and open competition.